 We build all of our new housing to exceed by at least 15% the standards set forth in California’s Title 24 Energy Efficiency Standards for Residential Buildings.

-Most recently, Mutual Housing at Spring Lake became the first nationally certified zero net energy rental housing property in the nation.
+In 2015, Mutual Housing at Spring Lake became the first nationally certified zero net energy rental housing property in the nation.
 Primarily through the use of photovoltaics, the property is designed to generate at least as much energy as it consumes.
 This is an extremely cutting-edge accomplishment for the affordable housing field, and for the construction industry in general.
 A planned positive net-energy phase will add 32 additional apartments and townhomes while trailblazing green multifamily construction and renovation.

 Click here to read more about the history of our innovative green construction and renovation efforts, as well as our future plans.